jrowellfx/vfxTdUtils/README.md

 `ts` - prints out a string suitable for a time stamp as `YYMMDD-hhmmss`.

-`modtstamp` - adds or subtracts hours from a files timestamp, used to be
+`modtstamp` - adds or subtracts hours from a file's timestamp, which used to be
     useful when copying files across timezones, but possibly less useful these days.